 Jarod Richmond, former snow reporter for Sunday River said, “It’s awesome that Simon comes home to showcase the best amateur talent in the east, and brings all his pro friends.
 Simon was discovered here, so this opportunity is great for other kids, like the Aspen Open of the East.”

 Dumont said, “As I came up through the ranks, I had to travel to the west coast for events.
 I want to make it easier for local kids to break in to the circuit, and save their parents money from having to go to events so far away.”
 Dumont made his first X Games appearance at 15, and won his first Gold at 17.

 “My hope is that everyone continues to have fun at The Dumont Cup, that they are doing what they love, that they are passionate like me.
 This event is going to become bigger and better each year,” said Dumont.
 “Sunday River will always have a place in my heart.”
 The Dumont Cup is now a recognized Platinum Event by the World Association of Freeskiing.

-The Dumont Cup was an opportunity to see Olympic and Winter X Games winners ski and compete on the East Coast – Joss Chrsitensen, Nick Goepper, Gus Kenworthy, Tom Wallisch, Alex Schlopy, Bobby Brown, Jossi Wells, PK Hunder, Torin yater Wallace, Matt Walker, Charles and Vincent Gagnier, JF Houle, Colby James West, Alex Beaulieu-Marchand, LJ Strenio and Noah Morrison. in 2016 the Dumont Cup was not held, as Simon Dumont has retired from freeskiing competitively.
+The Dumont Cup was an opportunity to see Olympic and Winter X Games winners ski and compete on the East Coast – Joss Chrsitensen, Nick Goepper, Gus Kenworthy, Tom Wallisch, Alex Schlopy, Bobby Brown, Jossi Wells, PK Hunder, Torin yater Wallace, Matt Walker, Charles and Vincent Gagnier, JF Houle, Colby James West, Alex Beaulieu-Marchand, LJ Strenio and Noah Morrison.
+Simon Dumont has retired from freeskiing competitively, and enjoys photography.